CAE: Repurposing the Critic as an Explorer in Deep Reinforcement Learning: Introduction

-For decades, exploration with proven optimality in tabular settings has been available \cite{tabular_rl}.
-More recently, methods with provable regret bounds have been developed for scenarios involving function approximation, including linear functions \cite{provable_random_value_function, provable_random_value_function_, provable_q_learning, provable_linear_function, PC-PG}, kernels \cite{provable_kernel_nn}, and neural networks \cite{provable_kernel_nn}.
-However, while linear and kernel-based approaches make strong assumptions about the RL functions, provable methods based on neural networks suffer from prohibitive computational costs, specifically $O(n^{3})$, where $n$ is the number of parameters in the RL network.
-Moreover, some studies \cite{ACB, LMCDQN} propose algorithms with theoretical guarantees under the linearity assumption and attempt to extend them directly to deep RL settings without further proof.
-Other works \cite{LSVI-PHE, General_LMCDQN} provide provable bounds for deep RL, but they are either practically burdensome or rely on an unknown sampling error.
+For decades, exploration strategies with provable optimality guarantees have been well established in tabular RL settings~\citep{tabular_rl}.
+More recently, methods with provable regret bounds have been progressively extended to RL with function approximation, including linear functions~\citep{provable_random_value_function, provable_random_value_function_, provable_q_learning, provable_linear_function, bayesian_q_net, PC-PG}, kernel-based models~\citep{provable_kernel_nn}, and neural networks~\citep{provable_kernel_nn}.
+While linear and kernel-based approaches make strong assumptions about the RL functions, the provable method based on neural networks suffers from prohibitive computational costs, specifically $O(n^{3})$, where $n$ is the number of parameters in the network.
+Subsequently, some studies~\citep{ACB, LMCDQN} propose algorithms with theoretical optimality guarantees under the linearity assumption and extend them directly to deep RL without further proof.
+Other works~\citep{LSVI-PHE, General_LMCDQN} derive provable regret bounds for their deep RL methods, but these approaches are either practically burdensome or rely on unknown sampling errors.

-A more practical approach to exploration relies on heuristics, leading to the development of several empirically successful methods, including Pseudocount \cite{pseudocount}, ICM \cite{ICM}, RND \cite{RND}, RIDE \cite{RIDE}, NovelD \cite{NovelD}, AGAC \cite{AGAC}, and E3B \cite{E3B, E3B_study}.
-These methods typically use internally generated bonuses to encourage agents to explore novel states based on specific metrics.
-For example, RND \cite{RND} leverages the prediction error of a randomly initialized target network as the exploration bonus, while RIDE \cite{RIDE} combines errors from forward and inverse dynamics models to compute the bonus.
-However, these methods introduce bias to the external rewards from the environment, lack theoretical guarantees, and are primarily guided by intuitive heuristics.
-Additionally, they often require training extra networks beyond the standard value or policy networks used in deep RL algorithms, resulting in increased computational overhead.
+More practical exploration approaches typically rely on heuristic mechanisms, giving rise to a variety of empirically successful methods, including Pseudocount~\citep{pseudocount}, ICM~\citep{ICM}, RND~\citep{RND}, RIDE~\citep{RIDE}, NovelD~\citep{NovelD}, AGAC~\citep{AGAC}, and E3B~\citep{E3B, E3B_study}.
+These methods introduce intrinsic bonuses to encourage agents to visit novel states.
+For instance, RND computes the exploration bonus using the prediction error of a randomly initialized target network.
+Despite their empirical effectiveness, such approaches often distort the extrinsic reward signal and generally lack formal theoretical guarantees.
+In contrast, potential-based reward shaping methods, such as Liberty~\citep{Liberty} and EME~\citep{EME}, provide stronger theoretical justification but are often challenging to implement in practice.
+Moreover, all of the above methods require training auxiliary networks beyond the standard policy and value networks used in deep RL, resulting in substantially increased computational overhead.